- Things to Do

 Stop D – Gansevoort Market Meat Center

-This is the location of Fort Gansevoort, a defensive fort built during the War of 1812.
-There are still 9 meatpacking companies still located in the Meatpacking District, a far cry from the approximately 200 there were decades earlier.
-The Meat Center used to be larger, but it gave up the space now being used for the new Whitney Museum building in exchange for an extension of its lease.
-So, at least until 2014, American art will sit astride American meat.
+There are still 9 meatpacking companies still located in the Meatpacking District, a far cry from the approximately 200 that were here decades earlier.
+The Meat Center used to be larger, but it gave up space now being used for the new Whitney Museum building in exchange for an extension of its lease.

 Stop E – Hogs and Heifers

 Just before you walk underneath another building straddling the High Line, look down to the street on your right.
-Opened in the early 1990s, when rent in the Meatpacking was still very low, Hogs and Heifers (hogs as in Harley motorcycles and heifers, which means virgin cows) is a neighborhood institution almost guaranteed to smell like stale beer and something worse, relatively cheap beer, attractive and lightly dressed bartenders, who along with patrons, are known for dancing on the bar.
-Walk inside to see the mountainous collection of bras donated over the years by female patrons, including Drew Barrymore and Julia Roberts.
+Opened in the early 1990s, when rent in the Meatpacking was still very low, Hogs and Heifers (hogs as in Harley motorcycles and heifers, which means virgin cows) was a neighborhood institution almost guaranteed to smell like stale beer and something worse, relatively cheap beer, attractive and lightly dressed bartenders, who along with patrons, are known for dancing on the bar.

 Now cross to the other side of the High Line and look out at the view from West 13th Street out to the Hudson River, where you should see the cast iron shell of what was once Pier 54’s gateway.

 Over a century ago, Pier 54 was a part of the Chelsea Piers.
 Imagine the great trans-Atlantic passenger ships docked here in southern Manhattan on the Hudson River.